 External Funding: If an application for external funding is successful after a Mount Holyoke fellowship is awarded, the faculty member must notify the Dean of Faculty.
 The external award can be used along with the fellowship to equal but not exceed the faculty member's base salary.
 Any funding released by the use of the external award will be returned to the fellowship pool.

-Deadline: The application is due online on Monday, October 6, 2014.
+Deadline: The next round of faculty fellowships will be due in October 2015 (deadline TBA).
 Please be clear and please respect the 1,200 word limit.
 The letters of support are due on the same date and should be submitted electronically by your referees to firstname.lastname@example.org.

 An application consists of the following:

 - Completed online application form (the total length of the 6 narrative sections should be 1,200 words or less)

 - A current curriculum vitae (uploaded with your application form)